sebmaspd/literate-engine/dmn-vs-jdm-findings.md

 | Embeddability | Heavier runtime | Very lightweight, easy to embed (Rust core, WASM-capable) |
 | Best fit | Enterprise BPM stacks, regulated industries needing portability/audit trail | Developer-first apps wanting a fast, git-friendly, embeddable rules engine |

-**Choosing between them in practice:** do you need vendor-neutral portability and business-analyst-facing tooling (→ DMN), or do you want something lightweight you can version-control and embed directly in a service (→ JDM/zen-engine)?

 ## 2. Runtime deployment model